José de la Riva Agüero: Conspiracy in Lima

 In 1816 he wrote a Manifestación histórica y política de la revolución de América, published anonymously in Buenos Aires in 1818 in which he exposed 20 causes justifying the insurgency against the colonial regime.

 Contact with San Martín

 Riva Agüero was then in intensive contacts with José de San Martín, who after securing the independence of Chile planned to go to Peru.
-He sent valuable data on the situation of the royalist forces and helped define the plan of operations of the Army of the Andes to attack the central coast of Peru to penetrate the Alto Peru.
+He sent valuable data on the situation of the royalist forces and helped define the plan of operations of the Army of the Andes to attack the central coast of Peru to penetrate the Upper Peru.
 For all these reasons, the figure of Riva Agüero was instrumental in achieving the emancipation of Spanish America.